Danah-R/WIJHA/README.md

 The first page allows the user to select:

-Number of days
+Number of days⏱️
 - 1–3 days
 - 4–7 days
 - 1–2 weeks
 - 2+ weeks

-What cities they are visiting?
+What cities they are visiting?🏙️
 - Riyadh
 - Neom
 - Abha